DTrejo/hakeru/README.md

 * √ chat rooms work
 * √ html5 notifications work

-h2. troubleshooting
+## troubleshooting

 I'm missing a module!

-* Do a ctrl-f <code>npm</code> and make sure you've installed everything in this guide
+* Do a ctrl-f `npm` and make sure you've installed everything in this guide

 I have an error!

 * email david or call him, make sure to have the stack trace on hand

-h2. installation on no.de
+## installation on no.de

 install mongo

 run mongo with --dbpath option, so no root needed

-symlink to latest node
+symlink to latest node or use config.json with correct node version

 install specific npm packages needed by the code.